Eric Cairns: Playing career

-Drafted in the third round of the 1992 NHL Entry Draft by the New York Rangers.
+Cairns was drafted in the third round of the 1992 NHL Entry Draft by the New York Rangers.
 He began his second year of professional hockey with the Charlotte Checkers in the ECHL where he played 14 games before the Rangers promoted him to the Binghamton Rangers of the AHL.
-A year later was playing in the NHL with the New York Rangers, where he spent several seasons before being placed on waivers.
+A year later he was playing in the NHL with the New York Rangers, where he spent several seasons before being placed on waivers.
 The Rangers' crosstown rivals, the New York Islanders, claimed Cairns on December 22, 1998.
 He played six seasons with the team before they declined to renew his contract.
 After the 2004–05 NHL lockout the Florida Panthers signed him as a free agent.
 Cairns was then traded to the Penguins mid-season.
 He missed most of the 2006–2007 season with post-concussion syndrome and various other injuries.

 Cairns, an enforcer, received less playing time in his last year of play as the enforcer role became less prominent in the post-lockout NHL.
 Since entering the league in the 1996–1997 season with the Rangers, Cairns accumulated 1,117 penalty minutes, 10 goals, and 32 assists.